Stay up to date with notifications from The Independent

 Your support makes all the difference.

 President-elect Donald Trump continues to push his friends and closest allies as nominees for key roles in government.
-It has sent shockwaves through the hall of Congress as elected officials have been stunned at some of the picks.
+The picks have sent shockwaves through the hall of Congress.

-Trump has vowed to get them into their positions, even if it means recess appointments - and it's been floated that he could do something that hasn’t been done in the nearly 250-year history of America to make it happen.
+Trump has vowed to get them into their positions — and it's been floated that he could do something that hasn’t been done in the nearly 250-year history of America to make it happen.
+How would he achieve this, when usually he would have to go through an official confirmation process?
+Through recess appointments.

-Senators were likely relieved that they already left Washington when President-elect Donald Trump announced he would nominate Robert F Kennedy Jr, the environmental activist-turned-vaccine-conspiracy theorist, his secretary of Health and Human Services.
-That move came after he had announced that he would nominate former congresswoman Tulsi Gabbard to be his Director of National Intelligence and then dropped an even bigger bomb when he said he announced his intention to nominate former congressman Matt Gaetz to serve as attorney general.
+Some of Trump’s most controversial choices so far include Robert F Kennedy Jr, the environmental activist-turned-vaccine-conspiracy theorist, for secretary of Health and Human Services; former congresswoman Tulsi Gabbard to be Director of National Intelligence; and former congressman Matt Gaetz to serve as attorney general.

-Republican Senators seemed downright uncomfortable talking about the picks.
+Republican Senators seemed downright uncomfortable talking about the picks when asked.
 Democrats don’t seem too enthused about helping Trump if any Republicans defect.

-“I've got a lot of questions, and that’s why we have advise and consent,” Senator Mark Warner, the top Democrat on the Intelligence Committee, told The Independent.
+“I've got a lot of questions, and that’s why we have advise-and-consent,” Senator Mark Warner, the top Democrat on the Intelligence Committee, told The Independent.
 “And the first step is to go through appropriate background checks.
-Then there public hearing and then I'll reach a conclusion.”
+Then there’s a public hearing and then I'll reach a conclusion.”

 Donald Trump’s controversial picks for positions - such as Tulsi Gabbard for director of national intelligence - that need Senate approval have sent shockwaves through Congress.
 The President-elect has already threatened recess appointments.
 Could he take it a step further?